Winter 2025 Week 8

 Link to poetry book for the semester is HERE

-In our third class, Jan 21, we'll discuss the poems on these pages:
+In our Feb 25 class, we'll discuss the poems on these pages:

 What Do You Think?
 Discussion, with Bill Goldman